-I must admit that I’m a bit obsessed with paper bag crafts at the moment.
+I must admit that I’m a bit obsessed with paper bag crafts for kids at the moment (you can find some more of ours at the bottom of this page!).
 Generally I try to use stuff that we have in the recycling bin where possible but if say, I were to buy a paper bag full of cookies in the supermarket then hey!
-Id have a craft material for free!
+I’d have a craft material for free!
 The fact that I have more than one child means that umm… I need to by cookies quite often at the moment but hey I’m hardly finding that to be a hardship and I can’t say the kids have complained either.
 This cute craft is the perfect way for kids to practice their scissor skills and of course a snack and a cup of tea for parents seems more than appropriate.

 This post contains affiliate links

 You will need:

 Paper bags: You can buy some like these but I tend to just use the ones from the bakery aisle in the supermarket

 Paper Bag Haircuts: